frto027/HeartBeatLanClientBSQuest/README.md

 1. patch the game with the `bluetooth` permission via [mbf](https://mbf.bsquest.xyz/), which is the recommand way to mod the beatsaber now.
 1. install this mod via mbf.
 2. In your quest bluetooth setthings, pair your heart rate BLE device with your quest.
-3. Open the game, scan and select your device at the device list menu.
+3. Open the game, scan and select your device in the device list menu.

 The Bluetooth data source has minimum data latency, but may be less compatibility because it uses a generic BLE protocol to access Bluetooth devices.
 Your device should support heart rate broadcast via BLE protocol.